dreadnode/example-agents/README.md

-Based on [research](https://deepmind.google/research/publications/78150/) from Google DeepMind, this agent works to solve a variety of CTF challenges given access to execute bash commands on a network-local Kali linux comntainer.
+Based on [research](https://deepmind.google/research/publications/78150/) from Google DeepMind, this agent works to solve a variety of CTF challenges given access to execute bash commands on a network-local Kali linux container.

 ```bash
 uv run -m dangerous_capabilities --help
 ```

-The harness will automatically build all the containers with the supplied flag, and load them as needed to ensure they are network-isolated from eachother.
+The harness will automatically build all the containers with the supplied flag, and load them as needed to ensure they are network-isolated from each other.
 The process is generally:

 1. For each challenge, produce P agent tasks where P = parallelism
 2. For all agent tasks, run them in parallel capped at your concurrency setting